ORBzine - Up Pompeii (1969) TV Review

 Shown Mon, Sep 14, 1970

-The good news is that Ludicrus Sextus has had a face-lift, and is now played by a different actor.
+The good news is that Ludicrus Sextus has had a face-lift, and is now played by a different actor - the jailer from Season One.
 The bad news is that the household is still heavily in debt.
 Mistress Ammonia ( Elizabeth Larner ) wants to sell Lurcio (Frankie Howerd - Up the Chastity Belt ).

 The bad news is that Ludicrus Sextus's Uncle Luca has died.
 The good news is that he left Ludicrus a fortune in the will.
 The bad news is that Ludicrus and Ammonia must have a son and name him after Luca.